How to Plan The Perfect Valentine’s Day Meal

 Here, we’ve compiled a list of Valentine's Day meal ideas you can make at home to celebrate.

 Fig & Ricotta Toast

 This easy appetizer is specially formulated for Valentine’s Day: figs and honey have been regarded as powerful aphrodisiacs throughout history, plus, they're a simple yet tasty combo.
-Add arugula and shallots to create a more complex flavor profile that will be sure to impress.
+Add arugula and shallots to create a more complex flavor profile that is sure to impress.

 Oysters with Champagne Mignonette

-Oysters are also regarded as an aphrodisiac, and Lead Chef and Operations Manager Joshua Resnick’s sweet mignonette utilizes Champagne to up the wow factor.
+Oysters are also regarded as an aphrodisiac, and ICE Chef Joshua Resnick’s sweet mignonette utilizes champagne to up the wow factor.

 “I like an East Coast oyster that’s not overly briny,” Chef Joshua recommends.
 This is a luxurious opener that will set the tone for your romantic meal.

 A classy way to start any meal, the charcuterie board is highly customizable to fit every taste.
 While traditional selections include meats and cheeses, you can put anything you desire on your board.
-If you’re looking for inspiration, Culinary Arts Chef-Instructor Christopher Arturo prefers a balance between “fatty, sweet and vinegar-forward flavors.”
+If you’re looking for inspiration, our chefs suggest a balance between fatty, sweet and vinegar-forward flavors.

 Seafood lovers will definitely want to try this easy salmon recipe.
 Slow-roasting your fillets ensures full control over the cooking method, and infuses the grapefruit with the salmon.
-The honey glaze adds a hint of sweetness, and finish it with a cauliflower-cilantro puree for a meal that brings on the flavor.
+The honey glaze adds a hint of sweetness and finishes it with a cauliflower-cilantro puree for a meal that brings on the flavor.